djtech-dev/bullet/README.md

 # bullet
-The Bullet Linux distribution's repository
+The Bullet Linux distribution's repository.

 ## Components
 - Bullet Repository              ~ build scripts for packages in the Stable and Lab channel